rbpollock/labboNetwork/docs/tldr/tasks.md

 _\* If no work is submitted by the task's due date, `completeTask()` must be called by the Manager to open the work rating period_

-One large determiner of reputation within a colony is the rating that one has earned for completing tasks within the colony.
+One large determiner of reputation within a colony is the rating that one has earned for completing tasks within the labbo.
 In addition to serving as a quick reference for one's ability and commitment to the shared values of the organization, reputation (combined with token holdings) grant one a portion of the colony's revenue, paid out in rewards.

 Reputation changes are determined by work rating, which is rated on the basis of 3 possible outcomes: